lunapark/demo/README.md

 # Try the editor

 You can try out the editor on the [Luna Park website](https://luna-park.app).
-If you want to learn how to use visual scripting, you can take up the [Luna Park challenge](https://luna-park.app/challenge), a series of puzzle that will teach you the basics in a gamify way.
+If you want to learn how to use visual scripting, you can take up the [Luna Park challenge](https://luna-park.app/challenge), a series of puzzle that will teach you the basics in a gamified way.

 # Documentation